xd009642/xd-tts/slides/slides.typ

   == Introduction

   - Rust programmer at Emotech an AI startup primarily using Rust
-  - Primarily working in speech technologies and related areasA
+  - Primarily working in speech technologies and related areas
   - xd009642 online
   - May know me from cargo-tarpaulin
 ]